eiae/BEAR-utils/README.md

 ---

-If you have any questions you can contact me at [erikignasi@gmail.com](mailto:erikignasi@gmail.com).
+If you have any questions/suggestions create an issue or contact me at [erikignasi@gmail.com](mailto:erikignasi@gmail.com).